Poland syndrome: Epidemiology

 Poland syndrome affects males three times as often as females and affects the right side of the body twice as often as the left.
+The sex differential is a piece of evidence that there might be a genetic component to the syndrome, which could be recessive sex-linked.
+On the other hand, a study from 2016 showed that REV3L, a gene on Chromosome 6, is implicated, and that other "rare CNVs were identified in PS patients, and these involve genes that represent candidates for further evaluation."
+REV3L in turn interacts with MAD2L2 on Chromosome 1; thus the inheritance pattern is likely to be more complicated than a simple recessive pattern as shown on a basic pedigree chart.

 The incidence is estimated to range from one in 7,000 to one in 100,000 live births.

 History

 It was named in 1962 by Patrick Clarkson, a New Zealand-born British plastic surgeon working at Guy's Hospital and Queen Mary's Hospital, London.
 He noticed that three of his patients had both a hand deformity and an underdeveloped breast on the same side.
 He discussed this with his colleague at Guy's Hospital, Dr Philip Evans, who agreed that the syndrome was "not widely appreciated".
 Clarkson found a reference to a similar deformity published by Alfred Poland, an English surgeon, over a hundred years earlier in Guy's Hospital reports, in 1841.
 Clarkson was able to find the hand specimen dissected by Poland, which was still held in the hospital pathology museum.

 Poland had dissected a convict known as George Elt, who was said to be unable to draw his hand across his chest.
-Poland noted the chest wall deformity, and this was illustrated in his article; the hand was also dissected and preserved for posterity in Guy's Hospital museum where it remains today.
+Poland noted the chest wall deformity, and this was illustrated in his article.
+The hand was also dissected and preserved for posterity in Guy's Hospital museum where it remains today.
 It cannot be truly said that Poland described this syndrome because he only described one isolated case.
 Clarkson published his series of three cases and named the syndrome after Poland in his article.